SushAN766/SushAN766/README.md

 # About Me

-I'm **Sushanth B S**, a Computer Science Engineering student with a deep interest in building technology that matters.
-I'm passionate about open-source, collaborative development, and always on the lookout for the next innovation to dive into.
+I'm a passionate Computer Science Engineering student at SJEC Mangaluru (2022–2026), specializing in Full-Stack Development and AI/ML.
+I'm dedicated to building innovative solutions and empowering tech communities.

 <!-- -  My current focus is on developing smart, scalable **web applications** and exploring the world of **AI**
 -  I'm actively learning **GoLang** and strengthening my expertise in **full-stack development**